-New drug target for Alzheimer's, stroke discoveredOctober 11th, 2011 in Alzheimer's disease & dementia /
+New drug target for Alzheimer's, stroke discoveredOctober 11, 2011 in Medicine & Health / Alzheimer's disease & dementia

 A tiny piece of a critical receptor that fuels the brain and without which sentient beings cannot live has been discovered by University at Buffalo scientists as a promising new drug target for Alzheimer's and other neurodegenerative diseases.